 The whole world of biology was revolving around this scheme: having a disease, take medicine, and kill the microbe.

 New Approach to Diseases Treatment

 If we look at the natural mechanism of our bodies against diseases.
 It is not about killing something, in fact, it is about remodeling and reorganizing the cells.
 We have this built-in defense mechanism in our body called our Immune System that takes charge of the task.

 Since the last decade, scientists have started thinking about this mechanism of our body.
-Actually, this natural mechanism gives us an idea of thinking entirely different about a disease.
-Natural healing system focuses on rehabilitating the cells making them fight and survive in their environment.
+This natural mechanism gives us an idea of thinking entirely differently about a disease.
+And this natural healing system focuses on rehabilitating the cells making them fight and survive in their environment.